 Since December 8, 2021, we have not accepted insurance benefits as a method of direct payment.
-While we will need to work with applicable third-party payors contracted with the OPM under the FEHB program to align on the process and required documentation for potentially submitting claims in the future, we may be unable to validate and establish processes to support the submission of claims for reimbursement to health plans under the FEHB program in the future.
+While we intend to work with applicable third-party payors with the objective of validating and establishing processes to support any future claims that we may submit for reimbursement, we may not be able to arrive at acceptable processes or submit any future claims under the FEHB program.
 As such, our future growth prospects may be dependent upon other opportunities, such as the pending OTC hearing aid regulatory framework and any potential Medicare or other insurance coverage, if any, for certain hearing aids that we may be able to access.

 We intend to focus on both securing third-party reimbursement and increasing coverage and reimbursement for our current products and any future products we may develop.
 Our long-term ability to service insurance customers may be dependent on any potential actions insurance providers may take following the anticipated implementation of the pending OTC hearing aid regulatory framework that may limit our ability to access insurance coverage.
 Currently, no OTC category of hearing aids exists, although certain carriers currently exclude from coverage "over-the-counter" hearing aids and enhancement devices (such as personal sound amplification products, or "PSAPs").
 Accordingly, if our products are marketed as OTC hearing aids, they may not be covered under certain plans even if medical necessity is otherwise established.
 We may need to work with individual carriers (including FEHB plans) to establish coverage for OTC hearing aids.
 In addition, the OTC framework may also generally result in additional compliance or other regulatory requirements for us.
-It may also be dependent on any potential Medicare or other insurance coverage, if any, for certain hearing aids (which may not include Eargo hearing aids).
+Our future growth prospects may also be dependent on any potential Medicare or other insurance coverage, if any, for certain hearing aids (which may not include Eargo hearing aids).
 We may never achieve sufficient additional third-party reimbursement to meaningfully restore or expand our access to insurance coverage.

 We cannot predict whether, under what circumstances, or at what payment levels third-party payors will cover and reimburse our products.
 If we fail to establish and maintain broad adoption of our products or fail to penetrate the insurance and managed care markets for our products, our ability to generate revenue could be harmed and our prospects and our business could suffer.
 To the extent we sell our products internationally, market acceptance may depend, in part, upon the availability of coverage and reimbursement within prevailing healthcare payment systems.
 Reimbursement and healthcare payment systems in international markets vary significantly by country and include both government-sponsored healthcare and private insurance.
 We may not obtain international coverage and reimbursement approvals in a timely manner, if at all.
 Our failure to receive such approvals would negatively impact market acceptance of our products in the international markets in which those approvals are sought.
-Please also see the Risk Factor titled, "Changes in the regulatory landscape for hearing aid devices could render our direct-to-consumer business model contrary to applicable regulatory requirements, and we may be required to seek additional clearance or approval for our products."
+Please also see the Risk Factor titled, "Changes in the regulatory landscape for hearing aid devices could materially impact our direct-to-consumer business model and lead to increased regulatory requirements, and we may be required to seek additional clearance or approval for our products."